 There are many layers of oversight of safety requirements in the workplace that are often in a hierarchical form of priority.
 For example, federal laws and regulations normally supersede provincial authority, but in some instances the federal government has given authority to the provinces.

-The student will have an awareness of the various legislation, regulations, and standards that pertain to powered mobile equipment.
+The student should have an awareness of the various legislation, regulations, and standards that pertain to PME.

 Objective:

 1. The student should understand the relationship between Legislation, Regulations, Standards, Due Diligence, and Best Practices.